Are you still not convinced to make an effort to live more sustainably?

 2. Carry around a reusable water bottle you can re-fill at home or outside rather than purchasing water that has been stored in a plastic bottle.
 It is also better for your health.

-3. Throw a set of reusable utensils in your purse or in your car’s glove compartment to prevent the use of disposable forks, spoons or straws.
-Multiple use plastic cups are also a more eco-friendly alternative if you’re having some friends over or going in nature.
+3. Throw a set of reusable utensils in your purse or in your car’s glove compartment to prevent the use of disposable forks, spoons, or straws.
+Multiple-use plastic cups are also a more eco-friendly alternative if you’re having some friends over or going in nature.
+As far as packing food goes, you might also want to replace your plastic foil with their eco alternative—beeswax wraps.

 Here are some more zero waste swap ideas to transform your everyday life.